spootze/chrome-extension-baggy-pantsing/README.md

 # Baggy pantsing plugin for Chrome

 Did your coworker leave their computer unlocked?
-Terrorize their browser experience with some subtle UI effects, like adding
+Terrorize their browser experience with some subtle UI effects.

 ## Installation
 * Download extension files from https://tinyurl.com/loekaerit and unzip